TICK Tricks: Corporatism, "Psyence" & Tyranny

 Massive government borrowing and spending will ultimately bring a return of either serious inflation or collapse, and possible replacement of the dollar.

 Either way, U.S. currency is likely to fall far more deeply in value than it was before the recent strengthening in conjunction with lower oil prices.

 Before long, Americans and others around the world may face financial hardship unlike anything known before, including the "Great Depression".

 The Worst Is Yet To Come

 The economic upheaval we have seen so far is just the beginning.
 The severity of the long and deep stock market crash of 2008 and 2009 was indication that we are in for more than a "recession".

-Even though the stock market re-inflated since the crash of 2008 and real estate partly recovered, U.S. manufacturing, the retail sector and real estate, especially commercial properties, have remained down and are now dropping further.
+Even though the stock market was re-inflated since the crash of 2008, with a partial recovery in real estate, U.S. manufacturing, the retail sector and especially commercial properties, have remained down and are now dropping further.
 The credit card debt bubble will also lose more air.
 Real unemployment is very high.
 The amount of job losses after another economic crisis could become astounding.

 Despite their claims, President Obama and his aides are not fixing the economy.
 Most of those Obama has in his cabinet, as well as his other advisors, are high-up TICK agents.
-The presidency of the U.S. has become a ceremonial front position for the TICK controllers.
+The presidency of the U.S. has been mainly a ceremonial front position, an acting job for the TICK controllers, since at least Kennedy.